Do Go On - 407 - The Real Pocahontas

 Just sing until I fell asleep.

-Yeah, top of your lungs.
+Top of your lungs.

-Top my fucking lungs.
+Top of my fucking lungs.

-But they let me.
+Yeah, but they let me.

 So all of this is their fault.